-two sides released joint statements on investment principles and ICT services.
-They also announced the launch of new TIFA working groups on investment and technical barriers to trade.
+joint statements on investment principles and ICT services, and announced new TIFA working groups on investment and technical barriers to trade.
 Deputy USTR Demetrios Marantis stated:

 The resumption of TIFA talks between Taiwan and the United States represents a new stage in our economic relationship that will more fully open the lines of communication on trade and investment.
-The dedication of our partners from Taiwan to achieving positive outcomes in investment, information and communication technology services, and other areas is a testament to President Ma's vision for Taiwan's economic opening and deepening ties with regional and global partners.69
+The dedication of our partners from Taiwan to achieving positive outcomes in investment, information and communication technology services, and other areas is a testament to President Ma's vision for Taiwan's economic opening and deepening ties with regional and global partners.84